 Naturally, documentation in agile is sacrificed for the sake of flexibility.
 At the same time, it’s advised to keep the most critical documents up-to-date.
 Otherwise, continually documenting changing requirements can become a burden and increase the cost.

 Another impediment to implementing agile is that inexperienced teams can be easily sidetracked by new features that may drive the original scope through the roof.
 We’ve discovered that keeping open lines of communication with a product manager and a project manager can help alleviate this issue.

 Finally, fixed-price is often better when you have a limited budget just for the prototype (around $20K) and can impeccably visualize and verify what you want to achieve with 100% accuracy and detail.

-However, that’s not to say that you should go agile only with an unlimited development budget (kindly refer to us any company with this issue).
+However, that’s not to say that you should go agile only with an unlimited development budget (kindly refer any client with this issue to our mobile app development company).
 That simply means that budgeting works differently in agile.

 How to Budget Agile App Development

 I bet, as a product owner, you’re already wondering, “How can I budget for an agile project with all this flexibility?”
 The honest answer is you don’t.
 You approximate and take a leap of faith.

 Of course, you also take a leap of faith with the fixed-price approach.
 Still, under that scenario, you have to wait until the very end of the project to see if the result meets your expectations (and pray it meets the market’s expectations too).
 With agile, you get to see intermediate results throughout the project completion.